Lacy (song)

 "Lacy" (stylized in all lowercase) is a song by American singer-songwriter Olivia Rodrigo from her second studio album, Guts (2023).
-Rodrigo wrote it with its producer, Dan Nigro.
-The song became available as the album's fourth track on September 8, 2023, when it was released by Geffen Records.
-A folk-pop and indie folk song with influences of theatrical folk, "Lacy" originated from a poem she wrote for a class assignment.
-The song chronicles Rodrigo's obsession over the beauty of a female figure whom she addresses by the same name and her resulting envy and self-hatred.
+Rodrigo wrote the track with its producer, Dan Nigro.
+It became available when the album was released by Geffen Records.
+A folk-pop and indie folk song, "Lacy" originated from a poem that Rodrigo wrote for a class assignment.
+The song chronicles Rodrigo's obsession with the beauty of a female figure named Lacy, as well as her own envy and self-hatred.

-Music critics praised the lyricism and production of "Lacy", along with the intensity of Rodrigo's performance.
-They perceived potential LGBT implications in the song's lyrics.
-It reached the top 30 in Australia, Canada, Ireland, New Zealand, and the United States and entered the charts in some other countries.
-Rodrigo performed "Lacy" at the Grammy Museum, the Bluebird Café, and a Tiny Desk concert.
-She included it on the set list of her 2024 concert tour, the Guts World Tour.
-Noah Kahan covered "Lacy" on BBC Radio 1's Live Lounge, which received positive critical commentary.
-Kahan's version was released as the B-side to a 7-inch vinyl single in April 2024.
+Music critics commented on the lyricism and production of "Lacy" as well as the intensity of Rodrigo's performance.
+Some perceived potential LGBTQ implications in the song's lyrics.
+"Lacy" charted within the top 30 in Australia, Canada, Ireland, New Zealand, and the United States.
+The song received platinum certifications in Australia, Canada, and New Zealand.

+Rodrigo has performed "Lacy" at the Grammy Museum, the Bluebird Café, and a Tiny Desk concert.
+She included it on the set list of her 2024–2025 concert tour, the Guts World Tour.
+American singer-songwriter Noah Kahan covered the song on BBC Radio 1's Live Lounge, which was released as the B-side to a 7-inch vinyl single in April 2024.